Prepares students for employment as Hemodialysis Technicians in outpatient settings such as hospitals or dialysis centers.

 During the clinical experience, students will participate in a dialysis facility as a member of the health care team in applying principles of hemodialysis, standard precautions, fluid management, initiating and concluding a dialysis treatment, patient and equipment monitoring, and treatment of routine hemodialysis problems in accordance with the standard dialysis procedures and policies of the facilities.
 Student will need to complete a total of 300 hours in the clinic.

 Familiarizes students with various dialysis companies in the greater Puget Sound area.
-Students will be partnered in small groups and will be required to contact four different dialysis companies in the area in order to conduct an interview with a staff member.
+Students will explore the field of dialysis by researching companies, field trips, and interviews.
 Students will collect the information in a notebook to be submitted at the end of the class.
-Information to be included includes interview notes, locations of individual dialysis units, maps to each unit, contact person for each of the units, size of the company, etc. The notebook will be a reference for students when seeking a dialysis technician position at the end of the course.
+Information to be included, interview notes, locations of individual dialysis units, maps to each unit, contact person for each of the units, size of the company, etc. The notebook will be a reference for students when seeking a dialysis technician position at the end of the course.

 Develop the skills necessary to draw blood specimens for analysis in a laboratory.
 Includes an introduction to the structure and function of a clinical laboratory.
 Safety procedures and universal precautions are included.
-Provides hands-on practice in phlebotomy skills.
+Provides hands-on practice in phlebotomy.